🛠 Windows Fix

 05

-Boot Into Safe Mode
+Delete in Safe Mode

-Safe Mode prevents most processes from running, allowing deletion.
+Safe Mode prevents most programs from running.

 • Restart your PC

-• Enter Safe Mode
+• Boot into Safe Mode

-• Try deleting again
+• Try deleting the file again

-Most users fix this issue using steps 1–2 (closing apps or restarting).
+Most users fix this issue using steps 1–4.

 Scan for Malware

-Real Example of This Issue
+Real Life Example

 Frequently Asked Questions

-Why can’t I delete a file?
+Why can’t I delete a file even as administrator?

 Final Thoughts